IronShield-Tech/ironshield-docs/docs/platforms/api.md

 This architecture means your API can verify legitimate users **without any dependency on IronShield's infrastructure**.
 Even if IronShield servers are completely unreachable, your API can still verify tokens and serve legitimate traffic.
 :::

-## Understanding Proof of Work Verification

-Before diving into the technical implementation, it's important to understand **what Proof of Work (PoW) verification accomplishes** and why it's effective against automated attacks.

-### What is Proof of Work?

-**Proof of Work** is a cryptographic mechanism that requires a client to perform a computationally expensive operation to prove they have expended real computational resources, most famously implemented in Bitcoin mining.
-In IronShield's protcol consists of the following:

-- **Challenge**: IronShield provides a mathematical puzzle that requires significant CPU cycles to solve
-- **Solution**: The client must find a specific value (usually called a "nonce") that, when combined with the challenge data, produces a hash with certain properties.
-- **Verification**: Anyone can quickly verify the solution is correct, but finding it initially requires substantial computation

-### Why PoW Stops Bad Actors

-**Economic Barriers**: Automated attacks (bots, scrapers, DDoS) become economically unfeasible when each request requires significant computational cost.

-**Resource Limitation**: Attackers can't easily scale attacks because each request demands real CPU time and energy consumption.

-**Legitimate User Friendly**: Real users solving occasional challenges is imperceptible, but automated systems making thousands of requests face prohibitive costs.

-## Step-by-Step Verification Process

 Now let's walk through each step of the verification process in detail, including the exact HTTP headers used and what happens at each stage.